abelardopardo/ontask_b/docs_src/Tutorial/Tasks/action_personalized_text.rst

 The text in the editor will be processed for each row in the table (or the subset specified by the filter) and all conditions and fields will be evaluated with the values in that row.
 In other words, if a sentence is surrounded by one condition, the condition is evaluated replacing the column names by the values in the row.
 If the condition is *True*, the text will appear, and if not, it will be ignored.

-The botton with name *Preview* at the bottom of the editor allows you to see the text resulting from the evaluation of each row.
+The button with name *Preview* at the bottom of the editor allows you to see the text resulting from the evaluation of each row.

 .. figure:: /scaptures/tutorial_personalized_text_preview.png
    :align: center